 There was a State update call on 5/30/18 with 16 staff members in attendance.
 Linda noted she let the States know that Brent Struthers was leaving the company and they should contact her (Linda Hymans).

-Amy mentioned that over the next several months there will be some combining of applications and other activities for the PA and NANPA.
+Amy mentioned that over the next several months there will be some combining of activities for the PA and NANPA.

 Tara Farquhar provided the INC report.
 List of INC issues and their status is on the INC Report tab.